Mahsud: Recent history

 In 1850, Lewat's tribesmen the Great Baromi's (Shabi Khel) defeated 3,000 British troops with only 300 fighters, using guerrilla tactics by attacking the British in the Valley of Bobar (Waziristan) from all sides with outdated rifles and swords.
-This attack demoralized the British and made them fearful of the Maseeds.
-Survivors of this attack reported that the sight of the Maseed tribesmen charging at them (with loud roars and wearing long hair and beards like Lions) affected them mentally.
+This attack demoralized the British and made them fearful of the Mahsuds.
+Survivors of this attack reported that the sight of the Mahsud tribesmen charging at them (with loud roars and wearing long hair and beards like Lions) affected them mentally.

-In 1860, three thousand Maseed tribesmen attacked the British regiment base in Tank (present South Waziristan).
+In 1860, three thousand Mahsud tribesmen attacked the British regiment base in Tank (present South Waziristan).
 The British struggled to defeat them.

 In 1897, Mujahed tribesmen again stood up against the British all the way from Quetta kakar, and the British experienced difficulty when engaging them.
 It was during this time that the name of Mulla Powinda [Jagar Draman Khil][Miajee] [Laly Malik Denai] [Mulla ShaSaleem kaka] emerged.
 Powindah comes from the Pashto language, meaning "nomad".

 Day after day, Mulla Powinda grew more popular and famous.
-His right-hand mulla Shasaleem Kaka Machikhel was popular among Wazirs and Maseed tribes.
+His right-hand mulla Shasaleem Kaka Machikhel was popular among Wazirs and Mahsud tribes.
 He emerged as a legendary figure among the people of the region and beyond.
 There was even a time the British considered him to be the sole leader of the Waziristan country.
 His followers would sporadically kill individual British officers.
 However, the British were not able to capture the attackers, who would return to their mountain hideouts.
-All attempts to stop these attacks were unsuccessful.
+All attempts to stop those attacks were unsuccessful.

-In 1907, the Wazir and Maseed tribesmen were blocked from entry into any government-controlled territory.
+In 1907, the Wazir and Mahsud tribesmen were blocked from entry into any government-controlled territory.
 Economic sanctions were imposed, blocking even basic amenities, such as food and medicine.
 The British commander of that time blockaded the areas of Makeen and Kaniguram.
 Various areas were searched to arrest Mulla Powinda without success.
 The British thought that the tribesmen were receiving weapons by sea, from the coast of Balochistan and responded by creating checkposts, but no weapons were confiscated.

 Mulla Powindah died in 1913.
-It could be said that he was the crownless emperor of one of the most fearsome of the Pashtun Tribes, the Maseeds.
+It could be said that he was the crownless emperor of one of the most fearsome of the Pashtun Tribes, the Mahsuds.
 Upon his death, his son Shah Fazal Din was given leadership and his son-in-law, Mulla Abdul Hakeem Kakar, was appointed his adviser.
 They have good relations with Amir Abdul Rahman Khan, the Amir of Afghanistan.